AitikGupta/AitikGupta.github.io/_posts/2020-11-20-biases-in-machines.markdown

 ---

 ## Introduction
-Tune in as I take you through a flashback, relating human understanding with machine learnt-biases.
+Tune in as I take you through a flashback, relating human understanding with machine-learnt biases.
 Weird to say that __You read this, but _You_ don't__.
 It's your conscience reading this without budging _your_ mouth. \
-How and when did you learn this incredible ability?
-And what exactly did you _learn_? \
+How and when did we learn this incredible ability?
+And what exactly did we _learn_? \
 This brings me to a fundamental concept of __learning__.
 How do we incorporate knowledge, and more importantly, how can we make _machines_ incapacitate that knowledge?
 ## Quick Flashback
 > You go to school, probably 1st or 2nd class; you have an English period, the teacher starts with writing strange characters on the blackboard; starts saying ___A for Apple___, ___B for Ball___.